 Legacy MySQL high availability option

-Until April 2020, you have the option of using the legacy process for adding high availability to MySQL instances, which uses a failover replica.
+Until Q1 2021, you have the option of using the legacy process for adding high availability to MySQL instances, which uses a failover replica.
 The legacy functionality is not available in the Cloud Console.
 Instead, use gcloud or cURL commands.
 See Legacy configuration: Creating a new instance configured for high availability or Legacy configuration: Configuring an existing instance for high availability.

 - Enabling and disabling high availability on an instance.